There are four main types of venting systems used by gas fireplaces. The four main types are as follows:

 Vent Free:

-Vent Free gas fireplaces do not have a vent for the exhaust or combustion oxygen.
-A Vent Free fireplace pulls it’s oxygen from the room and pushes the exhaust to the room, too.
+Vent Free gas fireplaces do not have a vent for the exhaust or combustion of oxygen.
+A Vent-free fireplace pulls its oxygen from the room and pushes the exhaust to the room, too.
 This type of gas fireplace also has a sensor to shut down the fireplace when the room’s oxygen drops below eighteen percent.
 If this happens, the pilot light will immediately turn off.
 In turn, the main burner will also turn off.

 Outdoor Gas Fireplace – Ventless:

-This type of fireplace typically does not have a vent for the oxygen or exhaust and are only safe to run outside.
-They differ from a Vent Free fireplace in that they do not have an oxygen sensor to shut the fireplace off since the oxygen outside is generally unlimited.
+This type of fireplace typically does not have a vent for the oxygen or exhaust and is only safe to run outside.
+They differ from a vent-free fireplace in that they do not have an oxygen sensor to shut the fireplace off since the oxygen out is generally unlimited.
 This fireplace is also designed to withstand the harsh outdoor elements.